south-bend-code-works/intro-to-web-dev/lessons/module2/intro_to_js_objects.md

 By the end of this lesson, you should have an understanding of JavaScript Objects, why we use them, and how to code them.

 ## Overview
 An `object` is type of variable that contains an unordered set of related properties.
-Each a property is an association between a name (or key) and a value.
-The name (or key) is always a string, and the value can be any type of object (e.g. a number, a string, another object, or even a function!)
+Each property is an association between a name (or key) and a value.
+The name (or key) is simply a word and the value can be any type of object (e.g. a number, a string, another object, or even a function!)

 #### Concept: Making objects